peterc/testrocket/README.md

     | |_|  __|__ \ |_| | | (_) | (__|   <|  __/ |_
      \__|\___|___/\__|_|  \___/ \___|_|\_\\___|\__|

-Testrocket is a super simple (as simple as it gets really) testing library for Ruby.
+Testrocket is a super simple (as simple as it gets really) testing library for Ruby 1.9.

 It was initially developed for [this CodeBrawl competition](http://codebrawl.com/articles/contest-rundown-ruby-testing-libraries) and it won!
 People then asked me to release it 'for real' so here we are.